Filming ICE[UPDATE 2018] This resource was updated to include guidance on filming Customs and Border Patrol.

 In an escalating climate of fear and uncertainty for immigrant communities, we remain committed to using video as a tool for documentation and advocacy.

-Immigration and Customs Enforcement (ICE) continues to surveill, target, and harass immigrant communities, often showing up at homes in nondescript clothing, identifying as police officers, or using fabricated stories to gain entry (practices also sustained throughout the previous administration).
-We believe that filming these encounters on a cellphone or other device, if possible, can help expose illegal activity and human rights abuses committed by ICE officers, deter violence, substantiate reports and serve as evidence.
+Immigration Enforcement continues to surveil, target, and harass immigrant communities, often showing up at homes in nondescript clothing, identifying as police officers, or using fabricated stories to gain entry (practices also sustained throughout the previous administration).
+We believe that filming these encounters on a cellphone or other device, if possible, can help expose illegal activity and human rights abuses committed by immigration agents, deter violence, substantiate reports and serve as evidence.

 Though communities are organizing and finding important ways to resist, ICE raids and encounters are unpredictable and therefore challenging to prepare for.
 Filming these encounters can serve as a form of accountability, but if footage isn’t captured safely and ethically, there can be unintended harm to both the person being filmed and the person filming.